Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Install appropriate UVB bulbs for your species, typically 5.0 for most tropical and forest species, 10.0 for desert species.
 Mount them inside the enclosure or directly on mesh tops, not behind glass which blocks UVB.

-For desert species and those with high UVB requirements, the Zoo Med ReptiSun 10.0 T5 HO provides the strong output that research shows is necessary for proper vitamin D3 synthesis.
+For desert species and those with high UVB requirements, the Zoo Med ReptiSun 10.0 T5 HO provides the strong output that is necessary for proper vitamin D3 synthesis.

 Position basking spots at manufacturer-recommended distances.
 Too far reduces effectiveness, too close causes burns.
 Use a UVB meter if you want to be precise, though most people skip this step and hope for the best.

 Replace bulbs every 6-12 months depending on type.
 Yes, they still glow.
 No, that doesn't mean they're producing adequate UVB.
-Research on lighting degradation shows output drops significantly before visible changes occur.
+Output drops significantly before visible changes occur.

 Calcium and D3 Supplementation